-Rather than simply copying values back at vertices, we can seek the function on the extrinsic mesh which is closest to the intrinsic solution, in the $L^2$ sense.
-As described by Gillespie et al. [2021a], this amounts to a sparse linear system constructed over the common subdivision.
+Rather than simply copying values back at vertices, we can seek the function on the extrinsic mesh which is closest to the intrinsic solution, in the L^2 sense.
+As described by Gillespie, Sharp, and Crane [GSC21a], this amounts to a sparse linear system constructed over the common subdivision.
 Other notions of closeness, and other basis functions could easily be treated similarly.
 Note that this operation is impossible using only intrinsic edge lengths; it requires the common subdivision, as provided by rich mesh data structures (Chapter 3).